-All F-1 and J-1 visa holders studying at USD purchase health insurance coverage that meets BOR Policy 3.14 requirements.
-The South Dakota Board of Regents has partnered with GeoBlue (Blue Cross/Blue Shield) to provide a quality, affordable health insurance plan.
-All F-1 and J-1 students must purchase a plan from GeoBlue unless they qualify for a health insurance policy waiver.
-To view information about health insurance waiver requirements, please visit the Board of Regents website.
+All F-1 and J-1 visa holders studying at USD must purchase health insurance coverage that meets BOR Policy 3.14 requirements.
+The South Dakota Board of Regents has partnered with Academic Health Plans to provide quality, affordable health insurance plans.
+All F-1 and J-1 students must purchase a plan from AHP unless they qualify for a health insurance policy waiver (which are very limited).

-You will be required to provide proof of coverage to the International Student Services Office.
+You will be required to provide proof of purchase of an AHP plan to the Gallagher International Center.
 If you do not provide proof of insurance, you will not be able to enroll in any South Dakota Board of Regents university.
 You must be covered by this insurance the entire time you are in the U.S. - even if you are not enrolled in classes during the summer, you are still required to be insured.
 A lapse in coverage will affect your eligibility for future coverage.
-If you have questions about health insurance and immunizations, contact the International Student Services Office at email@example.com or 605-658-6255.
+If you have questions about health insurance and immunizations, contact your admissions coordinator.

+If you take prescription medication on a regular basis, bring a sufficient supply.
+Your prescriptions are likely to be cheaper if renewed before leaving your home country.
 If you take prescription medication, you may have to claim your medications at customs.
 It is safest to travel with a list of all of your medications signed by a doctor as proof of legitimacy.
 If you depend on eyeglasses, it is a good idea to bring an extra pair and a copy of your eyeglasses prescription.
-Although you may feel more comfortable using over the counter medications from home for common issues such as headaches, colds, upset stomach or minor injuries, aspirin, ointments and other remedies — these will be readily available in the U.S. If you take prescription medication on a regular basis, bring a sufficient supply.
-Your prescriptions are likely to be cheaper if renewed before leaving your home country.
-If you take prescription medication, it is safest to have a list of all of them.